armbian/documentation/docs/Process_CI.md

 ![kanban screenshot](images/stable-images.png)

-Indexes are updated after content is uploaded to CDN which usually happens in 24 - 48h.
+Download and repository indexes are updated after content is uploaded to CDN which usually happens in 24 - 48h.
+With exception of beta repository, which update is instant.